 Course fees and funding support

-If you are not eligible, there will be a cost of £50.00 plus an additional fee if you choose to stay over.
-The vast majority of students are eligible to study for free and we will confirm when you apply.
+If you are not eligible, the cost of the course is £25.00.
+If you choose to stay residentially, and you are not eligible via the residential funding assessment, there will be an additional fee to pay.
+The vast majority of students are eligible to study and stay residentially for free and we will confirm when you apply.